Characters: Final Fantasy Crystal Chronicles: Ring of Fates

 - Reality Warper: More like Reality Hopper.
 His and Chelinka's power is to create and move to Alternate Universes at will.

 - Unfortunate Names: Although Yuri is a common Russian name, which fits with the rest of the family, it still raises eyebrows in fandom.

 The co-protagonist and Yuri's twin sister.
 She was born a few minutes earlier (a fact she occasionally flaunts), and curiously, holding a small green crystal in her hand.
 She can make this crystal shine at will, hinting at a mysterious power.
 Although she doesn't participate in combat, her importance to the plot and her brother make her a central character.

-Neutral Female: Kind of.
-She's absent during dungeon sequences and fights, apart from one particular boss fightnote she still isn't controllable, but casts magic from the sidelines which is explained as Yuri and the others guarding her.
+- Neutral Female: Kind of.
+She's absent during dungeon sequences and fights, apart from one particular boss fightnote which is explained as Yuri and the others guarding her.
 However, Yuri can't cast magic without her being there.

 Alhanalem is a Yuke who lives at the Villa and acts as a tutor to the twins—at least, he tries to.
 He used to serve King Kolka and was a high-ranking researcher in Rela Cyel, and knows a great deal about magic and crystals.